carloskiki/pulldown-latex/site/docs/usage.md

 ### Using Local Files

-Download the files from the release page and include them in your project.
-Then, include the following lines in the
+Download the files from the [GitHub releases page](https://github.com/carloskiki/pulldown-latex/releases) and include them in your project.

+The `styles.css` file and the `font` directory should be placed together in the same directory.
+You can change this structure by modifying the paths in the `styles.css` file.